|Canadian Intelligence Corps (C Int C), History & Insignia

 Saskatchewan Bar: Awarded to all those who took part in any or all of the main encounters during the rebellion.
 These took place along the Saskatchewan River at Fish Creek, Batoche, Cut Knife and Frenchman's Butte.

-Queen’s Own Corps of Guides of India
+Queen's Own Corps of Guides, Punjab Frontier Force (India)

 The Queen’s Own Corps of Guides of India was a regiment of the British Indian Army raised in Peshawar by Lt.
 Harry Lumsden in December 1846.
 The brainchild of British Army Officer Sir Henry Lawrence, this unit had a reputation for innovation, individual initiative, endurance, daring and toughness in battle.
 It was initially comprised of one troop of cavalry and two companies of infantry, expanding to a somewhat larger force over its history.
 It was unusual unit for its time as it combined cavalry and infantry in the same regiment for many years.
 The Corps of Guides was always part of the renowned Frontier Force brigade.
 They were famous for being the first unit in the Indian or British Armies to dress in khaki.
 They were soon followed by the other Frontier Force regiments including the Canadian Corps of Guides.
 They were often used in small detachments, usually supported by other troops such as the Sikhs and Gurkhas.
 At least one of these Guides Officers served in Canada on exchange with the Canadian Corps of Guides.
 George John Younghusband, The Story of the Guides, March 1908.